antonhornquist/grrr-rb/README.md

 # grrr-rb

-Grid controller UI widget library for Ruby targeting the JRuby platform
+Grid controller UI widget library for Ruby.

 ## Description

 High level UI abstractions for grid based controllers.
 Simplifies interaction with for instance Monome devices.

-This is a Ruby port of my SuperCollider library Grrr-sc targeting the JRuby platform.
-It requires scext-rb.
-The Ruby version was created to explore commonalities of SuperCollider and Ruby.
-For real-time performances one should probably go SuperCollider and use Grrr-sc.
+This is a Ruby port of my SuperCollider library Grrr-sc.
+The Ruby version was mostly created to explore commonalities of SuperCollider and Ruby.
+For low latency real-time performances one should probably use Grrr-sc.

 ## Examples

+### Example 1

 ### Example 1